 - (i) tenses;

 - (ii) mood;

-- (iii) aspect (perfectif, imperfectif, incoatif, progressif, etc.)
+- (iii) (a) aspect (perfectif/ imperfectif; accompli/ non-accompli ou inaccompli);

+- (b) procès d'un verbe (inchoatif/non inchoatif, ponctuel/duratif, unique/itératif, conclusif/non conclusif);

 - (iv) direct/indirect speech.

 Candidates are not expected to examine ALL these features.
 The analysis should not, however, be presented in point form, but in a passage of continuous prose.
-When quoting from the text candidates are expected to use inverted commas.
+When quoting from the text, candidates are expected to use inverted commas and indicate the lines.
 Candidates are expected to use correct grammar and syntax.
 The use of a French monolingual dictionary is permitted for this paper only.